 P2: Demonstrate sensitivity and respect toward patient individuality, including but not limited to age, gender, ethnicity, belief system, sexual orientation and disabilities.

-P3: Demonstrate respect, honesty and integrity in all interactions with patients, their families, colleagues and other health professionals.
+P3: Have respectful and professional interactions with patients, their families, colleagues and other health professionals.

 Students will demonstrate the knowledge, skills and attitudes to function effectively in teams and within health organizations.